puzl-cloud/hasura-metadata-patcher/readme.md

 ```

 then:
 1. All the metadata objects from `prod_metadata.json` will be mixed in to metadata from `dev_metadata.json`.
-This means that if object is non-exists, it will be created, but if exists it will be replaced with new object from a mixin file.
+This means that if object does not exist in `dev_metadata.json`, it will be created, but if exists it will be replaced with new object from a mixin file `prod_metadata.json`.
 2. All the event triggers for all the tables from `dev_metadata.json` will be removed.
 3. New event triggers from `prod_metadata.json` will be inserted instead.
 4. The result metadata goes to `out.json`.